john-smilga/html-css-course-v2/03-css-tutorial/12-display-project/README.md

 #### Questions

-- Why section title in a seperate div?
+- Why section title in a separate div?
 - Why 90vw and 1170px?
 - The purpose of section-center
 - Examples